Genetics: The Blueprint of Health and Disease

 The Promise of BIG DATA in Genetics Research

-For example, a community that provides healthy after-school activities has been shown to reduce vulnerability to drug addiction, and recent data show that access to exercise can discourage drug-seeking behavior, an effect that is more pronounced in males than in females.20-22
+For example, a community that provides healthy after-school activities has been shown to reduce vulnerability to drug addiction, and data show that access to exercise can discourage drug-seeking behavior, an effect that is more pronounced in males than in females.1-3

-In addition, studies suggest that an animal’s drug use can be affected by that of its cage mate,23, 24 showing that some social influences can enhance risk or protection.
-In addition, exposure to drugs or stress in a person’s social or cultural environment can alter both gene expression and gene function, which, in some cases, may persist throughout a person’s life.
+Studies suggest that an animal's drug use can be affected by that of its cage mate,4, 5 showing that some social influences can enhance risk or protection.
+In addition, exposure to drugs or stress in a person's social or cultural environment can alter both gene expression and gene function, which, in some cases, may persist throughout a person’s life.
 Research also suggests that genes can play a part in how a person responds to his or her environment, placing some people at higher risk for disease than others.

 Epigenetics: Where Genes Meet the Environment